CongThNguyen/Dissertation-Simulation-research-project/README.md

 # Master-degree-thesis
-Please click on the pdf file to view my master degree dissertation.
+Please click on the pdf file to view my Masters dissertation (Supervised by [Dr.Burak Buke](https://www.maths.ed.ac.uk/~bbuke/bio/)
 Thank you for your interest.